-Night Sweats
+Help For Night Sweats

 Cold Night Sweats

-The cold sweats clinically known as hyperhidrosis refers to a sudden sweating or clamminess of the skin characterized by simultaneous perspiration due to fear, pain, nervousness or shock.
-These sweats can appear anytime during the day but they are common in the late evening or night, when they are known as cold night sweats.
-It’s important to recognize the symptoms of cold sweats as in some cases they can represent larger problem.
-Reoccurring cold sweats while sleeping or cold night sweats should be diagnosed and treated by a physician.
+The cold sweats clinically known as diaphoresis or hyperhidrosis refers to a sudden sweating or clamminess of the skin characterized by simultaneous perspiration due to fear, pain, nervousness or shock.
+These sweats can appear anytime during the day but when they occur in the late evening or night they are known as cold night sweats.

 Cold Night Sweats